-Hazardous waste generated as a result of the hurricane event must be separated from other hurricane generated waste and disposed of at a permitted hazardous waste disposal facility.
-Household wastes collected during this event, which are exempt from the regulatory requirements applicable to hazardous wastes, must be managed not only in an environmentally sound manner but also in accordance with the appropriate LDEQ rules and regulations governing the storage and processing of this type of waste.
+Hazardous waste generated as a result of the Hurricane event must be separated from other Hurricane generated waste and disposed of at a permitted hazardous waste disposal facility.
+Household wastes collected during this event, which are exempt from the regulatory requirements applicable to hazardous wastes, must be managed not only in an environmentally sound manner but also in accordance with the appropriate Department rules and regulations.